olegtarasov/NativeLibraryManager/Readme.md

 accessor.Binary("Foo.Bar.lib.dll")
 ```

+## Logging with `Microsoft.Extensions.Logging`

+`LibraryManager` writes a certain amount of logs in case you would like to debug something.
+This library uses .NET Core `Microsoft.Extensions.Logging` abstraction, so in order to enable logging, just obtain an instance of `Microsoft.Extensions.Logging.ILoggerFactory` and pass it as a parameter to `LibraryManager` constructor.

 ## Explicitly loading libraries under Windows and Linux

 When called under Windows and Linux, `LoadNativeLibrary()` explicitly loads all dependencies into process memory.
 It uses `LoadLibraryEx` under